HL7-DaVinci/CRD/server/README.md

 Users are able to create and edit entries in the coverage requirements rules through a web based interface.
 The goal of this functionality is to allow requesting systems to vary the payload of the request and see different response cards returned.

 ## Running the server
-If you are still in the `server` folder: `gradle bootRun`

-or

-If you are in the `CRD` folder: `gradle server:bootRun`
+If this is the first time the server is being run you must first configure the application for file retrieval.

+From the root of application:

+	CRD$ gradle :server:embedCdsLibrary

+From within the Server Folder:

+	CRD/server$ gradle embedCdsLibrary

+Next launch the server.

+From the root of the application:

+	CRD$ gradle :server:bootRun

+From withinthe server folder:

+	CRD/server$ gradle bootRun

-This will start the server running on http://localhost:8090.
+This will start the server running on http://localhost:8090 with the CDS-Library at server/CDS-Library.

 ## Server endpoints
 |Relative URL|Endpoint Description|